Is EngSci For Me?

 Hart House

 Hart House is essentially U of T’s community center.
 It houses a large fitness centre, restaurants (The Arbor Room and Gallery Grill), U of T’s official chess club, a courtyard, a theatre (where Skule Nite is performed!), and more.
-You will most likely have your final Praxis II design showcase in the Great Hall at Hart House!
-Hart House Circle was recently landscaped for more walkability and greenery.
-Overall, Hart House is definitely worth a visit.
+You will most likely have your final Praxis II design showcase in the Great Hall at Hart House.
+Hart House Circle was recently landscaped for better walkability and greenery.

 Hart House